gektec/G10beta/README.md

 This is the repository for the University of Nottingham China COMP2043.GRP Course Team 10 Group Project.

+We are currently hosting our OER (tutorials) in this repository, and we plan to upload our Unreal Engine assets upon the completion of our collaborative film in 2026.

 **[View our website](https://gektec.github.io/G10/)**

 <img src="./Documents/Poster.png" alt="Team Poster" style="width:50%;">